openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

 ### Running the demo:

-Running the application with the <code>-h</code> option yields the following usage message:
+Running the application with the `-h` option yields the following usage message:

 ```sh
 colorization.py -h